Canada at the 2016 Summer Olympics: Fencing

-Canada entered five fencers into the Olympic competition.
-Joseph Polossifakis and Eleanor Harvey secured a spot on the Canadian team by virtue of a top two placement from the America region outside the world's top 14 in the FIE Adjusted Official Rankings, while Maxime Brinck-Croteau, Leonora MacKinnon, and Maximilien van Haaster were one of the two highest-ranked fencers from the America zone, not already qualified.
+Canada qualified five fencers.
+Joseph Polossifakis and Eleanor Harvey secured a spot on the Canadian team with a top two placement from the America region outside the world's top 14 in the FIE Adjusted Official Rankings, while Maxime Brinck-Croteau, Leonora MacKinnon, and Maximilien van Haaster were one of the two highest-ranked fencers from the America zone, not already qualified.
 The team was officially named on May 24, 2016.

 Field hockey

 Men's tournament

 Canada men's field hockey team qualified for the Olympics by having achieved a top four finish at the 2014–15 Men's FIH Hockey World League Semifinals.